mahp-scut/STICM/README.md

 # STCN
-Code and datasets for paper "Spatiotemporal convolutional network for time-series prediction with causal-factor inference"
+Code and datasets for paper "Spatiotemporal convolutional network for time-series prediction and its causal factor inference"